 The state of New Mexico has a vast wealth of textile traditions which have been assimilated and have evolved from many diverse cultures throughout time.
 These traditions are well steeped into the textile arts of this state which has an extensive cultural history.

 Our first Fiber Crawl took place in May of 2017.
-Allowing fiber artists, cultural centers, farms and museums to open their doors and expose the Fiber Crawl participants to indulge in unforgettable experiences in fiber art works, gain a greater understanding of where their materials come from and are processed into final products and how they are used and have been used in the past within the diverse cultures and contexts of New Mexico.
+Allowing fiber artists, cultural centers, farms and museums to open their doors and expose the Fiber Crawl participants to indulge in unforgettable experiences in fiber art works.
+The general public had an opportunity to gain a greater understanding of where their materials come from and are processed into final products and how they are used and have been used in the past within the diverse cultures and contexts of New Mexico.